Mia Zapata: Aftermath

-Zapata's death caused a sense of defeat and fear within the Seattle community.
+Zapata's murder sent shockwaves through the underground music scene and caused a sense of defeat and fear within the community.
 The Seattle Times marked the murder as the moment "the Seattle scene lost its sense of invincibility."
 Cristen Storm recalls Zapata's death as a reality check, stating: "[They were] all very tough people and as a group of women, [they] are all really strong, outspoken, and hard-hitting, very opinionated women and that perception of, 'We're not victims at all in any way and this can't happen to women that aren't victims,' and I think [Zapata's death] shattered that myth for us, [and showed] that it happens to all types of women."